jlikhuva/blog/posts/sketching.md

 <!-- To really appreciate how powerful these two ideas are, let's look at a quick example borrowed from [CS 168](https://web.stanford.edu/class/cs168/l/l4.pdf).
 Suppose we have `n` objects from a universe `U`.
 Each object requires $\lg_2 |U|$ bits to uniquely identify.
 For instance, if our universe is the address space on a 64 bit machine, each address would require $\lg_ 2 2^{64} = 64$ bits.
 Now, suppose that we feel that `64` bits are too many, and thus want to represent each address using fewer bits.
 How could we go about this? -->

-To recapitulate, we can represent arbitrary objects using their hash value.
+To recapitulate, we can represent arbitrary objects using their hash values.
 These values are often smaller (e.g 8 bytes) than the underlying objects.
 Furthermore, instead of simply using a single hash value, we can use a collection of `k` hash values each produced by `k` independent hash functions.

 ## Bloom Filters